A local's guide to Paris - Marcus Shenn - Citimarks

 What is your favorite French word?

-Non, French word for No. It reminds me of an old commercial for the Perrier sparkling water.
-A guy is walking in the desert dying out of thirst.
-He finds a bar and goes “Perrier, Perrier!” but the bartender coldly responds “Perrier?
-No Perrier”.
-The guy leaves the bar because he can’t drink any other water.
-This uncompromising attitude that characterizes French people when it comes to refined taste is well summarized in their emphatically pronounced “Non...”.
+Non, French word for No. It brings to mind an old commercial for Perrier sparkling water.
+In the commercial, a man is wandering in the desert, extremely thirsty.
+He stumbles upon a bar and desperately exclaims, "Perrier, Perrier!"
+However, the bartender, with a cold demeanor, responds, "Perrier?
+No Perrier."
+The man leaves the bar because he refuses to settle for any other water.
+This unyielding attitude, characteristic of the French when it comes to refined taste, is encapsulated in their emphatic pronouncement of "Non..."

 24 hours in Paris